TromboneScott/Oscars/README.txt

 Wait until the next morning to let any late entries trickle in

-From the new year folder run the batch: oscars.bat Ballot emails (or ./oscars.sh -e)
-Send the list of names and emails to Scott Takeda.
+From the new year folder run the batch: oscars.bat ballot.Ballot emails (or ./oscars.sh -e) Send the list of names and emails to Scott Takeda.

 From the new year folder run the batch: